oppia/oppia-web-developer-docs/Angular-Migration.md

    find this by doing a simple search of the function name in service where get request is handled.

 8. If you are migrating a service that is named as `.*-backend-api.service.ts` then please return a domain object and not a dict in the `successCallback` function.
 For example take a look at this change [PR #9505](https://github.com/oppia/oppia/pull/9505/files#diff-05de50229b44c01bdaeac172928b514dR64), where the domain object is created via object factory and this is sent ahead.
 You also need to change the piece of code where this response is used because the response is now a domain object instead of a dict.
 If there is no specific object factory to alter the response to domain object, create one similar to how it is done in this [change](https://github.com/oppia/oppia/pull/9570/files#diff-09e3c3999c18dabdf2ddedf6e3e250f8R1).
+Topic Domain Objects need to contain properties that are being read from the backend.
+So, the Topic Domain Object does not depend on the service being migrated, but the expected return value of the function.
+For example, in `SkillBackendApiService`, the function `fetchSkill` will clearly return a `Skill` object.
+Note that `SkillObjectFactory.ts` already exists, so we don't need to create it.
+But if there is no corresponding Object Factory, you need to create one similar to how `SkillObjectFactory` is created.
+So, we take the response from the backend and instead of `successCallback(response)`, we resolve `successCallback(SkillObjectFactory.createFromBackendDict(response))`.
+This passes the frontend `Skill` object to functions that call `fetchSkill` when the promise gets resolved.
+However, there is more to it.
+Since before you migrated the file, the calling functions were expecting a backend dict object, the references need to be changed as well.
+To do this, do a global search in the code-base for the function, eg. `SkillBackendApiService.fetchSkill` and refactor the code inside the resolve function to reflect that the parameter is now a `Skill` object and not a backend dict object.
+Please note that interfaces in Object Factories could be in snake_case, please surround them with single quotes as in `'some_property'`

 9. For functions in the service, add type definitions for all the arguments as well as return values.
 **Note:** For complex types or some type that is being used over functions or files we can declare interface or export interface (if it has to be imported over files).
 For example in the file [rating-computation.service.ts](https://github.com/oppia/oppia/blob/develop/core/templates/components/ratings/rating-computation/rating-computation.service.ts) we have an export interface to declare the type IRatingFrequencies.
 In the same file we also have a function named static, which is used by the functions of the class itself.